joxn/rustup-find/README.md

     -t, --toolchain <toolchain>         Target toolchain.

 SUBCOMMANDS:
-    find       Find the latest available release that matches the current components.
     install    Find, download and install the latest available release that matches the current components.
     replace    Find and download the latest available release that matches